-ClaysThe Cedar Heights Clay Company has been mining and processing clays in Southern Ohio from the Oak Hill Operations since 1924.
-Our clays offer a veritable palette of colors and textures for every firing method in use today.
-Our time-honored family of locally mined clays includes: RedArt©, GoldArt©, Roseville Stoneware Clay©, Salt Lick Stoneware Clay©, Ceramic Fireclay, Industrial Fireclay.
-Our Industrial and Ceramic clays are used across many industries and applications: from Foundry sands, Brick coatings and body modifiers, to pottery and Ceramic Arts, Resco has a Clay for nearly every purpose.
+Fire Clay & Ceramic ClayThe Cedar Heights Clay Company has been mining and processing clays in Southern Ohio from the Oak Hill Operations since 1924.
+The refractory clays at Resco offer a veritable palette of colors and textures for every firing method in use today.
+Our well-known locally mined clays includes RedArt Clay©, GoldArt Clay©, Roseville Stoneware Clay©, Salt Lick Stoneware Clay©, Ceramic Fireclay, and Industrial Fireclay.

 Salt Lick Stoneware Clay

 Our Hillsborough deposit located in the “Piedmont” of North Carolina has been producing consistent ore since it opened in 1958.
-A unique blend of the mineral andalusite and massive grain pyrophyllite increases the refractoriness of the natural combination.
-The purity of this beneficiated pyrophyllite ore makes it an excellent source for alumina and silica in high temperature formulations.
-Piedmont Minerals has been a staple raw material in refractory mixes, and many other high temperature ceramic applications.
-Piedmont Minerals ships by bag, super sack, pneumatic tanker truck, and railcar.
+A unique mix of the mineral andalusite and massive grain pyrophyllite increases the heat resistance of the natural combination raising the melting point.
+The purity of this pyrophyllite ore makes it an excellent source for alumina and silica in high temperature formulations.
+Piedmont Minerals has been a staple raw material producer in refractory mixes and many other ceramic applications.
+Our product is shipped by bag, super sack, pneumatic tanker truck, and railcar.